Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which includes governance, management practices, and continual improvement?
+### Which includes governance, management practices, and Continual Improvement?

 - [x] The service value system.
 - [ ] The 'deliver and support' value chain activity.